-Free also provide us with -h option which mean human readable.
+Free also provide us with -h option which means human readable.
 So what is the difference with previous option, such as -m (megabytes) option?
 The most visible difference is that -h option will add human readable unit after the numbers.
 Let’s take a look a sample of it.

 $ free -h

 As we can see together, there is G (gigabyte) letter behind 1,0 number.
-When the number is not reach gigabtye, free is smart enough to know it and put the appropriate unit behind each numbers.
+When the number is not reached gigabtye, free is smart enough to know it and put the appropriate unit behind each numbers.
 M letter behind - let say - 929 number tell us its 969 Megabytes.

 Display free with delay

-As one of statistic tool, the best way to capture memory utilization is using a delay.
+As one of the statistic tool, the best way to capture memory utilization is using a delay.
 To do this, we can use -s option followed by N seconds that we want.
 We can always combine more than 1 options to make the output is fit with our needs.
 Let say we want to capture memory utilization every 3 seconds and human readable.
 So the command will be like this :

 $ free -hs 3